-- (a) The laboratory shall employ an analyst who, at minimum, must have either: - (1) Earned a master's degree or a bachelor's degree in biological, chemical, agricultural, environmental, or related sciences from an accredited college or university; or - (2) Have completed 2 years of college or university education that included coursework in biological, chemical, agricultural, environmental, or related sciences from an accredited college or university and 3 years full-time practical experience. - (b) The laboratory shall employ a sampler who, at minimum, must have either: - (1) Completed 2 years college or university education; or - (2) Hold a High School Diploma or pass a General Educational Development or High School Equivalency exam and have completed 1 year of full-time practical experience.
+- (a) The laboratory shall employ an analyst who, at minimum, must have either: - (1) Earned a master's degree or a bachelor's degree in biological, chemical, agricultural, environmental, or related sciences from an accredited college or university; or - (2) Completed 2 years of college or university education that included coursework in biological, chemical, agricultural, environmental, or related sciences from an accredited college or university, plus at least 3 years of full-time practical experience. - (b) The laboratory shall employ a sampler who, at minimum, must have either: - (1) Completed 2 years college or university education; or - (2) Earned a High School Diploma or passed a General Educational Development or High School Equivalency exam, plus at least 1 year of full-time practical experience.

 Authority: Section 26013, Business and Professions Code.
-Reference: Sections 26012, 26038, 26050, 26053, 26055, 26102 and 26104, Business and Professions Code.
+Reference: Sections 26102 and 26104, Business and Professions Code.